doc-kits/react/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are encouraged to help expand the library of Doc UI.
-Depending on the size of the change or proposal, **it may be best** to open an [issue](https://github.com/shockits/doc-ui/issues) first to discuss it with the library maintainers.
+Pull requests are encouraged to help expand the library of Doc Kits: React.
+Depending on the size of the change or proposal, **it may be best** to open an [issue](https://github.com/doc-kits/react/issues) first to discuss it with the library maintainers.

 ### Branches